2mol/juricho.me/content/_index.md

 ## woodworking

-I like making furniture, and I'll try to find the time to put plans, photos, and build instructions online.
+I like making furniture.
+This is where I will gradually put plans, photos, and build instructions of the more interesting projects.

 - [Züri Dësch - The Zurich couch table](/zurich-table)